Vidumukhijadhav/DevOps-Task-I/README.md

 #🧱 PHASE 4

 #How to create an ECR repository--(Instead of DockerHub)
-Option 1: Using AWS Console
+- Using AWS Console

-Log in to AWS Management Console
+- Log in to AWS Management Console

-Go to Elastic Container Registry service.
+- Go to Elastic Container Registry service.

-Click Create repository.
+- Click Create repository.

-Enter a repository name, e.g., your-nodejs-app.
+- Enter a repository name, e.g., your-nodejs-app.

-Choose other settings as default (or adjust if needed).
+- Choose other settings as default (or adjust if needed).

-Click Create repository.
+- Click Create repository.

-Note the Repository URI — you'll need this in your Jenkins pipeline.
+- Note the Repository URI — you'll need this in your Jenkins pipeline.

 ---